 - Northampton Borough Council v Cardoza EWHC 26 (Ch) – Successfully acting for the claimant in a high profile 10-day misfeasance trial arising out of the affairs of a football league club

-- Dickinson v NAL Realisations (Staffordshire) Ltd (in liquidation) EWHC 28 (Ch) – Acting for defendants facing claims for breach of duty, under s.423 and under the Companies Act 2006, which is an important authority on the applicability of the duty to creditors when the company is facing a contingent claim
+- Dickinson v NAL Realisations (Staffordshire) Ltd (in liquidation) EWHC 28 (Ch) – Acting for defendants facing claims for breach of duty, under s.423 and under the Companies Act 2006

 James is instructed in a wide variety of business disputes in the Business and Property Courts.
-He is ranked for his commercial expertise in both Chambers UK Bar 2019 and The Legal 500 UK Bar 2019.
+He is ranked for his commercial expertise in both Chambers UK Bar and The Legal 500 UK Bar being described as a “very persuasive trial advocate” and “an excellent cross-examiner”.

 His recent work includes:

-- Triumph v Primus EWHC 2216 (TCC) – Acting for an international company in a multi-million dollar share warranty dispute
+- Triumph v Primus EWHC 2216 (TCC), EWHC 2722 (TCC): acting for an international company in relation to an assessment of damages in a multi-million dollar share warranty dispute arising out of a business sale

-- Appearing in 5-day hearing in the Business and Property Courts to establish an account of profits arising out a of profit sharing agreement requiring complex expert accountancy evidence
+- Jones v Hamilton EWHC 877 (Ch): 5-day hearing in the Business and Property Courts to establish an account of profits arising out of a profit sharing agreement requiring complex expert accountancy evidence

 - Appearing in a trial in the Chancery Division for a mortgagee concerning a £3m property portfolio